Border (1997 film): Plot

-Though the battle is won, Kuldip and his men are heartbroken by the heavy losses on both sides.
-Reinforcements arrive, and the Indian Army prepares a counter-offensive.

-The film ends with Kuldip inspecting the battlefield, surrounded by the wreckage of war, as news of the fallen soldiers reaches their families — bringing both pride and sorrow.
+Though the battle is won, Kuldip and his men are heartbroken by the aftermath of heavy losses on both sides.
+Reinforcements arrive, and the Indian Army prepares for other battles and counter-offensives.
+The story concludes with a grief-stricken Kuldip inspecting the war-torn battlefield, surrounded by the wreckage of war, as news of the fallen soldiers reaches their families — bringing both pride and sorrow.